 Children who do not usually benefit from the Montessori educational environment are those who are unable to work independently or who do not demonstrate the other characteristics listed above.
 Students at KMS are expected to adhere to a code of conduct conducive to a peaceful and respectful learning environment.

 KMS expects families to care deeply about their children’s education and to be willing partners with the school.
 We ask every parent to commit to understanding the school’s procedures, educational method, and philosophy, and to voluntarily participate in areas of their choice: field trips, classroom events, work days, material making, fundraising, parent evenings and Parent-Teacher Organization.

 All parents who enroll their children at KMS should consider the advantage of a long-term commitment to Montessori education, as it is a cumulative program that builds on previous years’ experiences and exposure to Montessori materials.
 A single year of Montessori education is not an effective educational plan.
-Children should be given the opportunity to complete the educational cycles of the Lower (6-9yr olds), and Upper (9-12 yr olds) Elementary programs, and Middle School (12-15 yr olds) program.
+Children should be given the opportunity to complete the educational cycles of the Lower (6-9yr olds) and Upper (9-12 yr olds) Elementary programs.